basho/basho_docs/source/languages/en/riakcs/references/apis/storage/s3/RiakCS-PUT-Bucket-policy.md

 Riak CS supports two keys to be used with these conditions: `aws:SecureTransport` and `aws:SourceIp`.  `aws:SecureTransport` is used with the `Bool` condition to check whether the request was sent with SSL.
 Accepted values for this key are `true` and `false`.  `aws:SourceIp` is used with the `IpAddress` and `NotIpAddress` conditions, and represents the requester's IP address.
 IPv4 IP addresses in CIDR notation are supported.

-The IP address to be compared with `IpAddress` or `NotIpAddress` is taken from source IP address of TCP connection.
-If Riak CS is behind a load balancer that does not preserve source IP address and bucket policies related to IP addresses, Riak CS can be configured to adopt IP address described in `X-Forwarded-For` request header which is supposed to be added by the load balancer.
-Turn `trust_x_forwareded_for` as `true` in `app.config` when the header can be trusted and secure.
-The default is false, where Riak CS uses the source IP address of TCP connection.
+The IP address to be compared with `IpAddress` or `NotIpAddress` is taken from the source IP address of the TCP connection.
+If Riak CS is behind a load balancer that does not preserve source IP address and bucket policies related to IP addresses, Riak CS can be configured to adopt IP address described in the `X-Forwarded-For` request header, which is added by the load balancer.
+Set `trust_x_forwarded_for` to `true` in `app.config` when the header can be trusted and secure.
+The default is `false`, where Riak CS uses the source IP address of the TCP connection.

 More information on S3 Policies can be found in Amazon's [Permissions And Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/PermissionsAndPolicies.html) documentation.